sillybytes/sillybytes/drafts/keter_tutorial.md

 The `env` option, keeps pairs of *keys* and *values*.
 The main set of values you'll need here are your Database credentials.
-You've probably already configured database credentials in the `database` section on the `config/settings.yaml` file, so you'll notice you need some environment variables like `MYSQL_USER`, `MYSQL_PASSWORD`, etc. If you're using MySQL/MariaDB; Or `PGUSER`, `PGPASS`, etc. If you're using PostgreSQL.
+You've probably already configured database credentials in the `database` section in the `config/settings.yaml` file, so you'll notice you need some environment variables like `MYSQL_USER`, `MYSQL_PASSWORD`, etc. If you're using MySQL/MariaDB; Or `PGUSER`, `PGPASS`, etc. If you're using PostgreSQL.
 You